 The exception for all DV-2020 winners with valid visas now helps thousands of Diversity Visa winners activate their Green Cards in time despite Corona.
 They do not need to apply for an extra NIE.

-The corona-related travel ban for the 26 Schengen countries, the United Kingdom, Ireland, Brazil, South Africa, and China, is still in effect.
+There is a corona-related travel ban for the 26 Schengen countries, the United Kingdom, Ireland, Brazil, South Africa, China (incl.
+Hong Kong and Macau), and India.
 Only winners of the DV-2020 Green Card Lottery with a valid immigrant visa are exempt from it since Feb.
 25th, 2021, through a general National Interest Exception.

 Non-immigrant visa holders (meaning individuals without Green Cards) from these countries may only enter the US if they have not been in any of the affected countries for at least 14 days before entry.